-Valet parking is a relatively new phenomenon in Calgary but is quite common in other North American cities.
 Valet parking encompasses any service where a professional driver retrieves the vehicle of a customer in order to park it at an alternate location.
-Several policies around the operation of valet parking services on-street are proposed.
-Generally, the policies aim to contain the size of valet operations on a block face, identify where valet operations are appropriate, and outline the recovery of forgone revenues.
+Several policies around the operation of valet parking services on-street are noted.

+The policies aim to contain the size of valet operations on a block face, identify where valet operations are appropriate, and outline the recovery of forgone revenues.
 If valet parking services prove popular and the number of valet parking zones proliferates, it will be necessary to establish formal protocols and procedures to oversee the valet industry.